Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Non-linear chains

-where $\mu_t$ stands for the image measure on $([0,1], \mathcal{B}([0,1]))$ under the coordinate map $p_t((x_s)_{s \ge 0})= x_t$.
-Notice that, under Assumption \ref{ass:on_b} the weak existence of the linearized equation is given by Skorokhod-Stroock-Varadhan Theorem (See Theorem 5.4.22 and Remark 5.4.23 in \cite{karatzas91}).
-Moreover pathwise uniqueness follows from Yamada-Watanabe Theorem (Proposition 5.3.20 and Corollary 5.3.23 in \cite{karatzas91}), hence there exists a unique strong solution for equation \eqref{eq:linearized-sde}.
-Furthermore, under assumption \ref{ass:on_b}, it is easy to see that such solution remains in $[0,1]$.

-\begin{theorem} Under Assumption \ref{ass:on_b}, if the McKean--Vlasov stochastic differential equation \eqref{eq:MV} has a unique weak solution $\nl X$ on $t \ge 0$, the sequence of laws of the time-scaled nonlinear Markov chains, $(\sNLchainN)_{N \ge 1}$, converges to $\Law(\nl X)$. \end{theorem}

 The proof of Theorem \ref{th:convergence_theorem} is presented in three steps, each of them encapsulated in a Proposition.
-First we prove the tightness of the sequence of laws of $(\sNLchainN)_{N \ge 1}$ (Proposition \ref{prop:tightness-scaled-non-linear-markov-chain}), then we identify the limits (Proposition \ref{prop:limits-of-non-linear-markov-chain-solve-NLMP}) and finally we prove the uniqueness of the limit value (Proposition \ref{prop:uniqueness_NLMP}).
+First we state the tightness of the sequence of laws of $(\sNLchainN)_{N \ge 1}$ (Proposition \ref{prop:tightness-scaled-non-linear-markov-chain}), then we identify the limits points of this sequence as solutions of a \emph{nonlinear martingale problem}, which we introduce below (Proposition \ref{prop:limits-of-non-linear-markov-chain-solve-NLMP}).
+Finally, we prove the uniqueness of the this limit (Proposition \ref{prop:uniqueness_NLMP}).
+The proofs of these propositions are deferred to the following subsections.

+\begin{proposition}[Tightness] Under Assumption \ref{ass:on_b}, the sequence of laws $(P^{(N)})_N$ of the semimartingales $(\sNLchainN)_N$, as probability measures on the Skorokhod space $\mathbb{D}([0, +\infty); [0,1])$, is a tight sequence. \end{proposition}